 When sniffles, sneezes, and wheezes show up, many of us think taking medication is the only solution.
-But why not start by taking the source of those symptoms out of your home's air?
+But why not start by taking the source of allergy and asthma symptoms out of your home's air?

-Asthma and allergy symptoms cause chronic health conditions for millions of people.
+Asthma and allergies cause chronic health conditions for millions of people.
 According to the Asthma and Allergy Foundation of America (AAFA), allergies are the sixth leading cause of chronic illness in the U.S. More than 25 million Americans have allergy-induced asthma, a chronic lung condition.

 While seasonal allergies are common, more than 50 million Americans experience various allergy symptoms each year.
 Allergic symptoms can also result from exposure to pollen, dust mites, animal dander, and everyday allergens.
 Symptoms can range from mild to severe, but the immune processes responsible for these reactions are the same in all cases.

 Allergies are caused by heightened sensitivity to relatively harmless substances.
 A body's immune system is designed to fight off any foreign cell or object identified as harmful to the body.
 These foreign substances are commonly called antigens in relation to the immune system.
 Although antigens can be any kind of virus or bacteria, they can also be any number of respiratory allergens, such as pollen, dust, or animal dander.
 The body usually identifies allergens as harmful as soon as they enter the sinuses.
 The immune system responds by producing antibodies to fight off the allergens.